-Executive Director Attn: Exception to Policy Request Arlington National Cemetery Arlington, VA 22211

-Requests for exception to policy for burial in Army post cemeteries should be submitted through your Casualty Assistance Officer (CAO).
+Executive Director Attn: Exception to Policy Request Arlington National Cemetery Arlington, VA 22211 Requests for exception to policy for burial in Army post cemeteries should be submitted through your Casualty Assistance Officer (CAO).

-Assignment of space.
+b) Assignment of space.
 One grave is authorized for the interment of a Retired Soldier and his or her eligible family members.
 A gravesite will be assigned at the time a request for interment is received.
 Gravesites may not be reserved in advance of the initial interment.

-Arrangements for interment.
-As soon as possible after a Retired Soldier's death, the person making arrangements for the interment (usually the funeral director) should contact the Office of the Director of Arlington National Cemetery or the superintendent of the post cemetery where interment is desired.
-When a request for interment is received, a tentative date and time are scheduled pending verification from official records of the decedent's entitlement to burial.
-The funeral director or family member will be notified as soon as eligibility for burial is confirmed.
-The remains are not to be shipped to the cemetery until eligibility for burial is confirmed.
-The Office at Arlington National Cemetery is open Monday through Friday, 7:30 a.m. to 5:30 p.m.
-EST, and on Saturday, from 9:00 a.m. to 1:00 p.m.
-EST. Toll Free Calls 1-877-907-8585.
+c) Arrangements for interment.
+As soon as possible after a Retired Soldier's death, the person making arrangements for the interment (usually the funeral director) should contact the Arlington National Cemetery's Call Center or the superintendent of the post cemetery where interment is desired.
+When a request for interment is received and eligibility is determined, a cemetery representative will contact the funeral director to schedule the service.
+Arlington National Cemetery's Call Center is open Monday through Friday, 8:00 a.m. to 4:30 p.m.
+EST, and on Saturday, from 9:00 a.m. to 2:30 p.m.
+EST and can be reached at 1-877-907-8585.

-Cremated remains.
+d) Cremated remains.
 Arlington National Cemetery requires certification of 100% of cremated remains and a cremated remains certificate.
 Arlington does not accept cremated remains by mail.
-For cremated remains, the urn can be hand carried or shipped to a local funeral director for delivery to Arlington on the day of the service or up to three working days prior to the service.
+For cremated remains, the urn can be hand carried or shipped to a local funeral home for delivery to Arlington on the day of the service or up to three working days prior to the service.
+The size of the urn cannot be larger than $9 \times 9 \times 9$ .

-Cost.
+e) Cost.
 There is no charge for a niche in the Columbarium or for the inscribed marble plaque with which each niche is sealed.
 Also, there is no charge for a grave in Arlington National Cemetery or Army post cemeteries, for opening and closing the grave, or for a Government headstone or marker, or installation of the marker.
 Other disposition of remains expenses, including preparation of the remains, a casket or urn, an outer shipping container, and/or burial vault, services of a funeral director, and transportation of remains to the cemetery are the responsibility of the family or other party that secured funeral services.